tinkoff-ai/katakomba/README.md

 ## Installation

-For now Katakomba is not pip installable.
+For now, Katakomba is not pip installable.
 However, the installation is easy.
-We also provide an alternative with the dockerfile that is already set up to work (this is a preferred way!).
+We also provide an alternative with the Dockerfile already set up to work (this is the preferred way!).
 ```bash
 git clone https://github.com/tinkoff-ai/katakomba.git && cd katakomba
 pip install -r requirements.txt